thearchitector/dotfiles-arch/README.md

 ### Installing OpenDoas [optional]

-> _If you choose to skip this step, install `sudo` via `pacman -S sudo`._
+> _If you choose to skip this step, install `sudo` via `pacman -S sudo` and setup the sudoers and wheel groups._

 If you are familar with UNIX systems, you have likely encountered the `sudo` command.
 At its core, `sudo` enables users to run processes with the security privleges of other users.
 However `sudo` comes with a lot of overhead an inefficiencies.
-For reaosns outlined in an initial blog post (<https://flak.tedunangst.com/post/doas>), I highly recommend `doas` instead.
+For reaosns outlined in its initial blog post (<https://flak.tedunangst.com/post/doas>), I instead highly recommend `doas`.
 It is lightweight alternative to `sudo` and does 95% of what `sudo` does with a much smaller and efficient codebase.
+It's also what OpenBSD uses.
 To install `doas`, install it like any other package:

 ```sh
   $ pacman -S opendoas
 ```

 In order to setup your admin user correctly, you need to enable the `wheel` group.
 Users in the `wheel` group have, among other critical system privleges, the ability to run the `doas` command. `doas` is at its heart very configurable, so enabling the `wheel` group is fairly simple.
-For additional compatibility I also recommend symlinking `sudo` to `doas`, as there are many scripts and packages that assume `sudo` is a valid command on any Linux system.
-Without symlinking, I guarantee that many things that _should_ work will not (namely installing packages and dependencies with build hooks).
+For additional compatibility I also recommend symlinking `sudo` to `doas`, as there are many scripts and packages that assume `sudo` is a valid command on any Linux system. **Without symlinking, I guarantee that many things that _should_ work will not (namely installing packages and dependencies with build hooks).**

 ```sh
   $ echo "permit persist keepenv :wheel" > /etc/doas.conf